tbcgit/cleanbar/README.md

 # CleanBar

-CleanBar is a flexible tool for demultiplexing reads tagged with sequentially ligated barcodes, accommodating variations in barcode positions and linker lengths while preventing misclassification of natural barcode-like sequences and handling diverse ligation errors.
+CleanBar is a flexible tool for demultiplexing reads tagged with sequentially ligated barcodes (split-and-pool barcoding).
+It searches for barcodes from both ends of the sequence and accommodates variations in barcode positions and linker lengths, while preventing misclassification of natural barcode-like sequences and handling diverse ligation errors.
 It also provides statistics useful for optimizing laboratory procedures.
-CleanBar is a program originally designed to process reads from the Atrandi platform, yet adaptable to a wide range of barcode configurations interspersed with any type of linker.
-CleanBar searches for barcodes from both ends of the sequence.
+CleanBar was originally designed to process reads from the Atrandi platform, however, it is adaptable to a wide range of barcode configurations interspersed with any type of linker.

-To start using Cleanbar, you need to have a file in FASTQ format to be processed.
-This file will contain barcodes at the ends of its sequences, in the direct sequence, in the complementary inverse sequence or at both ends.
+# What do you need to start?
+You need a FASTQ file with your sequence data.
+You will also need to create a text file with the barcodes (barcodes.txt).
+We provide the barcodes.txt file for the Atrandi platform, so if you want to use it for demultiplexing of reads processed by this platform, you can use the barcodes.txt file directly.
+If you wish to apply CleanBar for demultiplexing reads barcoded by other platform, please, see the instructions in the section "How to adapt CleanBar to other split-and-pool barcoding platforms"

+# How to use CleanBar

 Create a working folder and copy your FASTQ file into it.
 Download the CleanBar program into this folder.
 You should have a file with the barcodes you have used.
 If you have used the Atrandi technology, you can use the file ``barcodes.txt`` that we provide you with.